Great! I can now have the best of both worlds by having dual citizenship.

 On my 30th birthday a few weeks ago, I marked this special occasion by sorting out another thing that matters to me — my Filipino citizenship.

 It took me a couple of years to finally move my ass and apply for citizenship.
-Since my husband and I didn’t have anything planned for the day, I’ve decided to still make this day memorable and productive.
+Since my husband and I didn’t have anything planned for the day, I’ve decided to still make this day memorable and productive in London.

 The Benefits of having Dual Citizenship (Filipino and British) Contents